According to tradition, Confucius was born in the province of

 Why do you like the quote you chose and how does it apply to the

-If Confucius was President of the United States, what
+If Confucius was running for President of the United States this

 do you think his plan would be to fight the war on terror?